Crime in Hungary

 Crime in Hungary is combated by the Hungarian police and other agencies.

+Between 2010 and 2021, the total number of registered crimes in Hungary fell from approx. 447,000 per year to 154,000.

 By type

 Corruption

+Hungary has long been described by human rights organisations as one of the most corrupt countries in the European Union.

-Transparency International's 2022 Corruption Perceptions Index scored corruption in Hungary as the highest of any European Union member state.
-In 2021, Transparency International described corruption in Hungary as "the long-term consequences of inadequate anti-corruption action".
-The same year, a European Commission report expressed frustration at Hungary's lack of progress in fighting corruption: “Risks of clientelism, favouritism and nepotism in high-level public administration, as well as risks arising from the link between businesses and political actors, remain unaddressed.”
-In 2019, Freedom House downgraded Hungary's status from Free to Partly Free "due to sustained attacks on the country’s democratic institutions by Prime Minister Viktor Orbán’s Fidesz party, which has used its parliamentary supermajority to impose restrictions on or assert control over the opposition, the media, religious groups, academia, NGOs, the courts, asylum seekers, and the private sector since 2010".
+Transparency International's 2024 Corruption Perceptions Index scored corruption in Hungary as the highest of any European Union member state.
+Referring to Hungary's 2023 score of 42, Transparency International wrote, "Over a decade of systemic breach of the rule of law in Hungary (42) has created a system where high-level corruption thrives unsanctioned.
+The rule of law reforms, coupled with a recent legislative initiative to silence remaining critics, reveal the government’s commitment to protect the status quo."
+In 2021, a European Commission report expressed frustration at Hungary's lack of progress in fighting corruption: "Risks of clientelism, favouritism and nepotism in high-level public administration, as well as risks arising from the link between businesses and political actors, remain unaddressed."
+In 2019, Freedom House downgraded Hungary's status from Free to Partly Free "due to sustained attacks on the country's democratic institutions by Prime Minister Viktor Orbán's Fidesz party, which has used its parliamentary supermajority to impose restrictions on or assert control over the opposition, the media, religious groups, academia, NGOs, the courts, asylum seekers, and the private sector since 2010".
 This was the first time a member of the European Union was designated as Partly Free.
 In response the Hungarian government stated that "Freedom House is a member of the Soros-empire, is funded by Soros, and is now supporting Soros's electoral campaign.
 They are attacking Hungary with other Soros-organisations because the Hungarians have decided that they do not want their country to become a migrant haven."